- Policies & Forms

 If you have questions regarding first writing requirement placement, please e-mail the writing program administrators.

 All students except Echols Scholars must complete a Second Writing Requirement with a grade of C- or better.
 To meet the Second Writing Requirement, a class must:

-This requirement is not complete until you file a Second Writing Requirement Completion Form and have it certified by the College Registrar (138 Monroe Hall).
+If the class used to fill this requirement is not coded as such in SIS the requirement is not complete until you file a Second Writing Requirement Completion Form and have it certified by the College Registrar (138 Monroe Hall).
 The form is also available in 101 Monroe Hall.

 Any course meeting the above standards can satisfy the Second Writing Requirement but poetry and fiction writing classes are excluded from fulfilling the second writing requirement.

 The Second Writing Requirement must be taken at the University and within the College.
 A course in another school of this University (e.g., Engineering), advanced placement credit, advanced standing, dual enrollment credit or credit transferred from another university will not satisfy this requirement.